-The SOU McNair Program is specifically designed to ensure that Scholars complete their undergraduate degrees, enroll in a graduate program, and have the knowledge, skills, and background preparation that are required to successfully complete a research intensive doctoral program, specifically a doctoral program leading to a Ph.D. or an Ed.D.
+The SOU McNair Program is specifically designed to ensure that Scholars complete their undergraduate degrees, enroll in a graduate program, and have the knowledge, skills, and background preparation that are required to successfully complete a research intensive doctoral program, for example, a doctoral program leading to a Ph.D. or an Ed.D.

 SOU McNair Program - Susanne Homes Hall #408 - (541) 552-8310